// Blog

 Many companies that have selling built into their culture and systems believe they have all they need to implement key account management.

-But as we note in #6 below, KAM and selling are not the same thing.
+But as we note in #6 below, KAM and selling aren't the same thing.
 Key account management processes should be systematic, action-oriented, and designed to produce specific outputs.

-Our research found that 45% of Top Performers report having a world-class, or—at minimum—a defined account management process compared to 25% of The Rest.
+Our research found that 45% of Top Performers report having a world-class, or at least a defined, account management process compared to 25% of The Rest.
 Also, Top Performers have much stronger processes in place to build account plans, find untapped value, hold teams accountable, and train in account management skills.

 We find that a 5-stage process works best for account management.
 Ours looks like this: